-The Life of a Poet featuring Esteemed Book Critic Ron Charles in Conversation with Poet/Editor Kyle Dargan: The State of Books & Letters
+The State of Books & Letters: Esteemed Book Critic Ron Charles in Conversation with Poet/Editor Kyle Dargan

 The current state of books and letters has been marked by increased federal intervention, including attempts to cut library funding and accelerated removal of books on gender and diversity from school libraries.
 Federal efforts have targeted library funding, though court challenges have temporarily blocked some initiatives.
 Meanwhile, a push for “patriotic education” and removal of certain materials in school libraries on military bases has occurred.